 In the past decade, digital security threats towards the Tibetan community have shifted from sending malware as email attachments to phishing and exploit campaigns carried out by POISON CARP.
 These reported campaigns collectively document the first cases of one-click mobile exploits used to target the Tibetan community, showing that operators are changing their tactics in response to the Tibetan community’s awareness campaign, as well as demonstrating the ongoing digital security challenges Tibetan groups face.

 A common thread between these different espionage campaigns is a focus on clever social engineering rather than technical sophistication of exploits or malware.
 They also overlap with two recently reported campaigns against Uyghur organizations, thus reflecting a growing technical and social engineering sophistication in threats targeting the Tibetan community as well as other groups.

-For the full report by the Citizen Lab with the technical data, please read https://citizenlab.ca/
+For the full report by the Citizen Lab (including technical data), please read https://citizenlab.ca/

 As a target community, it becomes critical that we report these infection attempts immediately to protect and grow our collective digital security knowledge.
 Please contact us at firstname.lastname@example.org if you have any questions or notice anything suspicious with your digital devices.
 Lastly, as we meditate to clear our minds and help increase our focus, we can do the same for our devices by keeping them updated with the latest security releases, thereby keeping them free of infection.